Running an ONNX Model on Infernet

 Inspect the Anvil node

-Notice that you now have an Anvil node running on port 8545 and an Infernet Node on port 4000.
+Notice from Check the running containers that you have an Anvil node running on

 Deploy a consumer